Azusa Yumi

 An azusa yumi (梓弓) is a sacred bow (yumi) used in certain Shinto rituals in Japan, as well as a Japanese musical bow, made from the wood of the Japanese azusa (梓) or Japanese cherry birch tree (Betula grossa).
 Playing an azusa yumi forms part of some Shinto rituals; in Japan, it is believed that merely the twanging of the bowstring will frighten ghosts and evil spirits away from a house.
 In Japanese poetry, the word azusa yumi functions as a makurakotoba ("pillow word", a kind of epithet).

 The story is told in Japanese mythology that a golden bird perched on the bow of Emperor Jimmu, the great-grandson of the sun goddess Amaterasu, and the first human ruler of Japan.
 This was seen as an extremely good omen; Jimmu's bow developed the power to dispel evil by the mere plucking of its string.
-His bow was made of azusa wood, specifically the Betula grossa or Japanese cherry birch.
+His bow was made of azusa wood.